caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 3. Why it matters:

     - Interviews provide insight into what users think about a product or process.
 They can point out what on the site is significant, what users feel is important, and what ideas for improvement they may have.

-> :gem: **Designer Insight:** Share how user interviews play a role in your work.
->
-> - Alternatively, invite a TA to share.

 ## SLIDE 72